Indotyphlops braminus: Description

 The tiny eyes are covered with translucent scales, rendering this snake almost entirely blind.
 The eyes cannot form images, but are still capable of registering light intensity.

 Common names

 I. braminus is variously known as the brahminy blind snake, flowerpot snake, common blind snake, island blind snake, teliya snake, and Hawaiian blind snake.
 The moniker "flowerpot snake" derives from the snake's incidental introduction to various parts of the world through the plant trade.
 "Kurudi" is the common Malayalam term which refers to I. braminus.
 "Sirupaambu" is the common Tamil term which refers to I. braminus.

+It may also be known as the iron wire snake.

 Distribution

 Most likely originally native to Africa and Asia, I. braminus is an introduced species in many parts of the world, including Australia, the Americas, and Oceania.

 The vertical distribution is from sea level to 1,200 m in Sri Lanka and up to 1,500 m in Guatemala.
 The type locality given is "Vishakhapatam" [India].